Koa Peat: Recruiting

 Peat was a consensus five-star recruit and one of the top players in the 2025 class, according to major recruiting services.
 He received his first scholarship offer from NCAA Division I program Arizona State as an eighth grader and a second from USC before starting high school.

-On March 27, 2025, Peat announced his commitment to play college basketball at the University of Arizona during a live appearance on the The Pat McAfee Show on ESPN.
+On March 27, 2025, Peat announced his commitment to play college basketball at the University of Arizona during a live appearance on The Pat McAfee Show on ESPN.
 His top five schools also included Arizona State, Baylor, Houston and Texas.
 Peat officially signed his National Letter of Intent on April 16.